Section divider

 Reaching the most vulnerable and at-risk since 2009.

 • Through the ACHIEVE project, Jhpiego successfully implemented DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored and Safe) initiatives in 21 health facilities across four districts in the north of Namibia.
-As a result, more than 54,000 adolescent girls and young women were reached with standardized, evidence-based interventions designed to promote the adoption of HIV prevention behaviors and service uptake.
+As a result, more than 54,000 adolescent girls and young women were reached with standardized, evidence-based interventions to promote the adoption of HIV prevention behaviors and service uptake.

 • ACHIEVE also strengthened the capacity of two local partners (Catholic AIDS Action and Star for Life) to lead and sustain HIV prevention initiatives among adolescent girls and young women.
 This was achieved through training, coaching and mentoring on DREAMS program implementation and monitoring and evaluation, as well as technical capacity building in gender-based violence and other areas.